Skip to content

 The Oura Ring doesn’t change your behaviour.
 Your willingness to act on what it shows you does.

 Raw sleep-stage numbers mean nothing without a question attached: why is my deep sleep low, what did I change?
 The ring gives you the precision to answer — but only if you’ll run the experiment.
 Cut the afternoon coffee and watch.
 Kill screens at 9pm and watch.
 Drop the bedroom temperature and watch.
-If you’re the type to buy a gadget and ignore the dashboard, save your money; if you’re genuinely curious about your own biology, this is the most accurate consumer sleep tracker you can put on.
+If you’re the type to buy a gadget and ignore the dashboard, save your money; if you’re genuinely curious about your own biology, this is among the most accurate consumer sleep trackers you can put on — accurate enough to read your trends, not a substitute for a clinical sleep study.

 Frequently asked questions